M&A Community logo

 • Failed post-integration phase

-The deal closure is the beginning of the long integration process, and neglecting that phase would be a mistake for both sides.
+The deal’s closure marks the start of the long integration process, and neglecting that phase would be a mistake for both sides.
 The post-merger integration framework requires ongoing monitoring for a few months and even years.

 • Lack of a motive for the acquisition